 The drive to power the world with clean energy has led companies like Vergnet to the Caribbean, where it has been operating since 1993.
 They are taking advantage of the rising interest for homes and businesses to install green energy solutions to help save the environment.
+This is following in the footsteps of places like California where energy compliance has become ingrained into legislation for all buildings.
 Businesses are also seeing it as a chance for them to reduce their energy bills.
 In today’s economy, a business will do anything to reduce the amount of money they are spending on bills; whether this is through switching to a cheaper energy provider thanks to https://usave.co.uk/energy/business-energy/, using green energy to their advantage or just cutting back on the amount of energy they use.
 Since that time the global renewable solutions provider has established renewable energy projects throughout the region.
 This year the company, represented by Vergnet GB Sales Manager Chris Gavin, participated in Carilec’s Chief Executive Officers and Finance Conference.
 Ahead of the event Gavin shared with the STAR the company’s thoughts on the direction of the renewable energy industry in the Caribbean.

 What is the purpose of the conference, and why was it important for Vergnet to attend this year?